-For initial optimization, use FuGENE® HD Reagent:DNA ratios 1.5:1, 2:1, 2.5:1, 3:1, 3.5:1 and 4:1 (μI FuGENE® HD Reagent to ug of DNA) preparation of the complex for a single well of a six-well plate, or a 35-mm culture dish, is described below.
+For initial optimization, use FuGENE\ 4K Reagent:DNA ratios 3:1 to 5.5:1 ( $\mu$ l FuGENE\ 4K Reagent to ug of DNA) preparation of the complex for a single well of a six-well plate, or a 35-mm culture dish, is described below.
 These ratios will function very well for commonly used adherent cells and suspension cells.

-Important: The FuGENE® HD Reagent:DNA complex must be prepared in medium that does not contain serum, even if the cells are transfected in the presence of serum.
+Important: The FuGENE® 4K Reagent:DNA complex must be prepared in medium that does not contain serum, even if the cells are transfected in the presence of serum.